swastik-lanjewar/socialNetwork/README.md

 ### Backend
 1. Node.js
-Using node.js with express server
+Using node.js with express.js
 1. mongodb
-Using mongodb is the only database
+Using mongodb database
 1. heroku
 Using heroku to host the server